Cabbage Relish & Coleslaw Relish

 Ingredients

-1. In a large saucepan, combine chopped cabbage, green pepper, onions, and sugar.
-Mix well.
+1. Combine & Sweeten: In a large saucepan, toss together the chopped cabbage, green pepper, onions, and sugar.
+Mix thoroughly until the vegetables are evenly coated.

-2. Add oil, vinegar, celery seed, and salt.
+2. Add Liquids & Spice: Pour in the cooking oil, yellow vinegar, celery seed, and salt.
+Stir well to integrate the brine elements.

 Ingredients

-1. Mix shredded cabbage, chopped onions, green and red peppers, and salt in a large bowl.
+1. The Salt & Ice Cure: Mix your finely shredded cabbage, chopped onions, diced green and red peppers, and salt together thoroughly in a large bowl.
+Cover completely with ice water and let it stand overnight to draw out moisture and lock in crunch.

-4. In a saucepan, combine sugar, celery seed, and vinegar.
-Bring to a boil.
+3. Boil the Liquor: In a separate saucepan, combine the sugar, celery seed, and white vinegar.
+Bring the mixture to a full boil over medium-high heat.

 FAQ